Newport Centre (shopping mall): Stores

+On January 5, 2024, it was announced that Sears, the last location in the state, would be closing at the mall in Spring 2024.
+Dick's House of Sport and Primark were set to open into the vacant Sears space.
+Primark officially opened on August 14, 2025, on the first floor.
+Dick's House of Sport opened a month later.

 There are three floors to the mall complex.
 The mall is part of the Newport Complex, which includes the Newport Tower, the sixth tallest building in Jersey City.
 Both it and the Hudson Mall are in an "Urban Enterprise Zone", reducing the state sales tax on purchases from 6.625% to 3.3125% at eligible merchants (with no sales tax on clothing).

-The mall is anchored by JCPenney, Kohl's, Macy's, and Sears.
+The mall is anchored by JCPenney, Kohl's, Macy's, Primark, Dick’s House of Sport, and AMC Theatres.

 Transportation

 The mall can be reached via the Hudson–Bergen Light Rail's Pavonia/Newport station and the PATH's Newport station.
 It is also served by New Jersey Transit buses and is the terminus for routes from Jersey City Heights and the North Hudson towns of Guttenberg, North Bergen, West New York, and Union City.